Cuba Explorer

 Day 9

-Later this morning we will head to La Habana.
-When we arrive, we will have lunch at La Guarida paladar.
-La Guarida, one of La Habana’s oldest paladars, is where President Obama and his family ate when they visited Cuba.
-Then, we will venture on a historical walking tour of La Habana Vieja (old Havana) with our La Habana specialist, Alejandro.
+This morning we will embark on a historical walking tour of La Habana Vieja (old Havana) with our La Habana expert, Alejandro.
 The tour will end at Cuba’s Capital building.
 Often compared to the US Capitol, Cuba’s is a meter higher, a meter wider, & a meter longer, as well as much richer in detail.
+Then we will have lunch at La Guarida paladar.
+La Guarida, one of La Habana’s oldest paladars, is where Jay Z, Beyonce, Rihanna, and President Obama and his family ate when they visited Cuba.
+Afterwards, we will visit El Morro Fort.
+Perched on a headland on the opposite side of the harbor from Old Havana, it can be seen from miles as it dominates the entrance to the harbor.
+Built-in 1589 in response to raids on the city, El Morro protected the entrance of the harbor with a chain strung out across the water, known as the boom defense.
+The fortress is part of the UNESCO Old Havana World Heritage Site, inscribed in 1982 for its historical importance in the European conquest of the New World and its unique mix of architecture.
 This evening we will dine at Antojos, one of the city’s hippest paladars.
 Following we will enjoy the infamous Tropicana Outdoor cabaret for a stunning performance of Cuban Music and dancing.
 Known as one of the hottest cabaret shows in the world, the Tropicana Nightclub show is a world-famous spectacle set in a lush, tropical open-air venue that bursts with colorful lights, glitter, and glam.
 Salsa-charged and sensual, it’s a must-do activity during any trip to La Habana Cuba.

 Day 10